jameshenegan/perplexity-clone/README.md

 - The LLM summarizes the information from those sites, attempting to provide an answer to the query.
 - This summary is returned to the user.

-For example, if the user submits a query such as "Where should I buy life insurance in Mississippi?", then the following information might be gathered from the web:
+For example, if the user submits a query such as "Where should I buy life insurance in Mississippi?", then the following **set of reference material** might be gathered from the web:

 ```json
 [